 Policyholder account balances are generally equal to the account value, which includes accrued interest credited, but excludes the impact of any applicable charge that may be incurred upon surrender.
 See "- Variable Annuity Guarantees" and "Quantitative and Qualitative Disclosures About Market Risk - Market Risk - Fair Value Exposures - Interest Rates."
-See Notes 1 and 3 of the Notes to the Consolidated and Combined Financial Statements for additional information for a discussion of policyholder account balances by segment, as well as Corporate & Other, follows.
+See Notes 1 and 3 of the Notes to the Consolidated and Combined Financial Statements included elsewhere in this prospectus for additional information for a discussion of policyholder account balances by segment, as well as Corporate & Other, follows.